TheDarkLady/newsapp/README.md

 ### Features:
 - TheNewsApp API provides only three feeds, which can be seen in production mode.
+- In local mode, you can see data from the News.org site.
 - On clicking a news card, a popup will open.
 - Some news articles do not allow embedding in iframes due to CORS restrictions, which results in errors.
 - To handle this issue, I have redirected such news articles to a new tab where they open properly.
 - However, the popup remains visible after redirection.

 Feel free to explore and improve the app!

 # React + TypeScript + Vite
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.